 4. Students are only allowed to intern 20 hours or less per week and only allowed to intern for the credit hours required for the course.
 Students are allowed 40 hours during their summer vacation or when school is out of session.

-Complete the CPT academic advisor verification form and meet with your international student advisor with the following documents:
+Complete the CPT Request form and meet with your international student advisor with the following documents:

 Current SEVIS I-20

 Current unofficial transcript

 Photocopy of page(s) in the LSCS course catalog which show that the internship is a requirement of your program of study